Engage with communities to design, implement and evaluate public health programs

 Overview of public health organizations, programs and policies, including their structure and function, and their ability to change with changing community health needs.

-The internship experience provides an opportunity to apply previously acquired skills and knowledge to the planning, conduct, and evaluation of community health education and public health in a professional setting.
-Emphasis is placed on the internship as a capstone event, drawing upon the student’s collective academic experiences to date.
-The setting of the internship will depend upon the student's background and career goals.
+The practical experience/internship provides an opportunity to apply previously acquired skills and knowledge to the planning, conduct, and evaluation of community health and public health in a professional setting.
+The practical experience/internship setting will depend upon the student's background and career goals.

 HLTH 786 MPH Capstone Project

-All Master of Public Health degree students are required to complete a field-based project.
+All Master of Public Health degree students are required to complete a field-based project with a community partner.